EmmanuelSoolo/CS-230/README.md

 # CS-230

-Project - Entrepreneurial Strategy with Ethical Impacts &amp; Safeguards
+This is the main page for the Project - Entrepreneurial Strategy with Ethical Impacts &amp; Safeguards